ocarime/thegame/README.md

 ## Audio system design

 The goal of the audio system in the game is to implement a non-linear music system containing six compositions that represent the six team members of Ocarime.
-More specific, the audio system should minimall be capable of doing the following:
+More specific, the audio system should minimally be capable of doing the following:

 * Creating components that represent audio sources and listeners based on the Web Audio API, that can be placed in the game world.
 * Playing audio sources with realistic filters based on the position of the listener.
-Also obstacles like walls and doors which disturb the way of the sound will be taken into account in the system.
+Also obstacles like walls and doors, which disturb the way of the sound, will be taken into account in the system.
 * Streamlining the six compositions by playing them at the same time and looping them, so the soundtracks fade over in each other nicely.

 The audio system is created as part of the game engine to easily integrate with the world.
 The implementation of the audio system can be found in the [engine/audio](https://github.com/ocarime/thegame/tree/master/src/engine/audio) module in the source code.

 ### Audio sources and listeners

 The main components of the audio system are audio sources, which represent sources in the world, and an audio listener, that can "hear" the sources.
 Like other entities, audio sources and listeners are placed at a position in the game world.
 How a listener percieves a source is determined by two factors:

 * The distance between the source and the listener: if a source is further away from the listener, is is less loud and can be muffled.
 * The materials through which the sound must travel from a source to reach the listener, which is reflected by the tiles on the world map.